Ralph Yarl's mom: 'Buckets of tears,' but he's coping well

 The shooting outraged many in Kansas City and across the country.
 Civic and political leaders — including President Joe Biden — demanded justice.

+The civil rights attorneys for Yarl’s family, Ben Crump and Lee Merritt, said in a statement that Biden called the teen’s family and offered “prayers for Ralph’s health and for justice.”
+Vice President Kamala Harris wrote on Twitter that “No child should ever live in fear of being shot for ringing the wrong doorbell.”

-Clay County Prosecuting Attorney Zachary Thompson said Monday that there was a “racial component” to the shooting.
+Thompson said Monday that there was a “racial component” to the shooting.
+He did not elaborate.
 But Assistant Prosecuting Attorney Alexander Higginbotham clarified in an email to The Associated Press on Tuesday that “there is not a racial element to the legal charges that were filed.”

 Still, some — including lawyers for Yarl's family — pressed the racial dimension of the case.
-A protest rally was planned for Tuesday afternoon, and NAACP leaders planned a news conference at the rally site.
+A protest rally was planned for Tuesday afternoon, and several civil rights organizations planned a news conference at the rally site.

 “The police are not treating this case in the same way Black people accused of murder are treated," Missouri NAACP President Nimrod Chapel Jr. said in a statement.
 "A Black suspect would have been in jail.”